ilyakudin/rsschool-cv/cv.md

 ## Code examples

 ## Education
-Brest state technical University: faculty of Logistics<br/>
+- Brest state technical University: faculty of Logistics
-Online courses Front-End 2020 on Udemy<br/>
+- Online courses Front-End 2020 on Udemy
-Highlights school - Web Design Basics Course
+- Highlights school - Web Design Basics Course

 ## English
 My English level is A2 (Pre-intermediate).
 Also in the near future I'm going to improve my level of English